What parents need to know

+There's enough slapstick and silliness here to make the kids giggle.
 The Buddies movies have taken on plenty of genres, so it's no surprise that this latest direct-to-DVD story is an alien/sci-fi adventure.
-Grown ups and kids used to alien movies will probably find the movie's representation of extra-terrestrials obviously just humans with giant computer-generated heads.
+Grown-ups and kids used to alien movies will probably find the movie's representation of extra-terrestrials obviously just humans with giant computer-generated heads.
 But for the youngest Buddies fans, the aliens are non-threatening enough not to give them nightmares.

 As tends to be the case with talking animal movies, the puppies all have sassy catch-phrases and accents, but this movie is just as much about their kid owners as the dogs themselves.
 The children save the day by figuring out that the comics aren't just pop fiction but an illustrated non-fiction account of an alien race's most treasured artifacts -- the very rings that turn the puppies into superheroes.
-With enough slapstick and silliness to make the kids giggle, parents who look beyond the awful alien depictions can rest assured that another Buddies movie will entertain their little ones.
+Parents who look beyond the awful alien depictions can rest assured that another Buddies movie will entertain their little ones.

 Families can talk about...